laravel/lumen-docs/installation.md

 Install Lumen by issuing the Composer `create-project` command in your terminal:

     composer create-project --prefer-dist laravel/lumen blog

-Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `lumen` executable can be located by your system.

 ### Serving Your Application